e0da/dotfiles/README.md

 ========

 These are my personal configuration files.
-The directory structure is designed so that you can symlink everything with a single command.
-This is only tested with and only expected to work on Ubuntu.
+The directory structure is designed so that you can symlink everything with a single command. ~~This is only tested with and only expected to work on Ubuntu.~~ I changed jobs and I work exclusively on a Mac now. _(Not thrilled about the Mac, but the job is excellent!
+Do not cry for me.)_ So the Ubuntu-specific parts of this may become stale over time. **Bug reports and pull requests are appreciated!**

 Installation
 ------------